-Brilliance is the product of discovering patterns.
+Brilliance is the product of pattern discovery.
 And likewise, business growth from customer experience management is the product of discovering patterns.
-Think of advances made in biology, psychology, physics, and other sciences: our wisdom stems from noticing that Y follows X, and A is connected to B, and whenever C and D are combined there's a certain reaction.
+Think of advances made in biology, psychology, physics, and other sciences: our wisdom stems from noticing that Y follows X, and A is connected to B, and whenever C and D are combined there’s a certain reaction.
 Most things in life are not linear, but more of a maze.

 Customer experience excellence in the future will be led by companies that see patterns and use those insights to leapfrog the norms.